risawitama/verbose-potato/README.md

-## Two peanuts were walking down the street.
-One was a salted.
+## Why couldn't the kid see the pirate movie?
+Because it was rated arrr!